House Mumbai airport staffers inside premises: BJP MLA

 House Mumbai airport staffers inside premises: BJP MLA Parag

-Mumbai, May 07: BJP MLA Parag Alavani on Thursday demanded that employees of the Mumbai international airport be housed inside the premises itself to prevent spread of the novel coronavirus.
+Mumbai, May 07: BJP MLA Parag Alavani on Thursday demanded that employees of the Mumbai international airport be housed inside the premises itself to prevent the spread of the novel coronavirus.

 Alavani, the MLA from suburban Vile Parle, where several of the airport staff reside, said accommodation arrangements should be made inside the Chhatrapati Shivaji Maharaj International Airport so that they don't have to travel for work.